 Heather volunteers her time and expertise in the education of fellow lawyers.
 She has been a contributor since 2009 to the Annual Review of Law & Practice, a publication of the Continuing Legal Education Society of British Columbia, as the author of the chapter Wills, Trusts, Estates and Adult Guardianship.
 Heather also contributes to the community at large, currently serving on the board of Pacific Opera Victoria.

 When time allows, one may still find Heather on the concert stage performing with many Victoria music ensembles, including the Palm Court Light Orchestra.
-In addition, she enjoys golfing, spending time in the garden, attending meetings of the Victoria Orchid Society, and the occasional game of Texas Hold'em poker.
+In addition, she enjoys golfing, growing orchids, and the occasional game of Texas Hold’em poker.